-- 4. The project proposed in the application, and as negotiated and finalized by the parties in the Grant Agreement, is hereinafter referred to as the project.
-In planning the project there has been, and in establishing and carrying out the project there will be (to the extent applicable to the project), participation of persons broadly representative of the cultural and educational resources of the area to be served, including persons representative of the interests of potential beneficiaries. - 5.
-Applicants may be asked to clarify certain aspects of their proposals/applications or proposed amendments prior to final agreement on the terms of the project or amendment. - 6.
-All funds provided shall be used solely for the purposes stated in the approved proposal/application, as finalized in the Grant Agreement. - 7.
+- 5. The project proposed in the application, and as negotiated and finalized by the parties in the Grant Agreement, is hereinafter referred to as the "project."
+In planning the project there has been, and in establishing and carrying out the project there will be (to the extent applicable to the project), participation of persons broadly representative of the cultural and educational resources of the area to be served, including persons representative of the interests of potential beneficiaries. - 6.
+Applicants may be asked to clarify certain aspects of their proposals/applications or proposed amendments prior to final agreement on the terms of the project or amendment. - 7.
 The project will be administered by or under the supervision of the applicant and in accordance with the laws and regulations applicable to the grant.
 The applicant will be responsible for and obtain all necessary permits, licenses, or consent forms as may be required to implement the project.